Ask Experts Questions for FREE Help!

 NorthernHeat

-Jan 24, 2007, 01:30 PM
+Jan 24, 2007, 02:30 PM

 I'll tell you the story of my home.
 I bought a 30 year old all electric home with ceiling cable heat (expensive and not at all comfortable heat) and no A/C (no ductwork).
-If I had my choice I would have put in radiant hydronic floor heat. and a couple mitsubishi Mr Slim A/C units.
+If I had my choice I would have put in radiant hydronic floor heat.
+And a couple mitsubishi Mr Slim A/C units.

 Baseboard heat is fine, but no comparison to the even, uniform comfort of the radiant floor tubing systems out there today.
-After comparing cost, even tho I was doing it myself, and all the construction required to get the tubing around the house I opted for the forced air system.
+After comparing cost, even though I was doing it myself, and all the construction required to get the tubing around the house I opted for the forced air system.
 Also with radiant floor heat I would have had a thermostat in each room, since my living room, weight room and den are hardly ever used.